-Professor and Executive Director, Centre for Development and Finance, Lead Author and Chief Editor, India Public Policy Report
+Professor and Executive Director, Centre for Development and Finance, Lead Author & Chief Editor, India Public Policy Report

 M.A.
 (DSE., Delhi); M.Sc.
 (LSE., London)